aaltsys/doc-edi/22_ftp-van.rst

 ----------

+rubric:: Footnotes

+.. [#] `BOLD VAN <https://boldvan.com/>`_ is an inexpensive alternative to
+       traditional VANs at a fixed price of $49.00 per month per partner.

 .. [#] The transmit process is problematic with multiple trading partners.
        By default WARES bundles all data to transmit into one file, to be parsed and distributed by a VAN.
 A replacement process which would transmit data for each partner separately, sending it to the correct FTP site, is not currently provided.